 - Activities: Attend the Manjal Kuli or spraying of ritualistic turmeric water.

 So, which are these unique Holi celebrations do you want to experience firsthand, this year?
-Book a train ticket and start packing, there are not many days left!
+Book a bus ticket and start packing, there are not many days left!